This post may contain affiliate links. Please read our disclosure policy.

 Hi Barbara, I have linked to the beans I use, from Amazon, in the section below the recipe card.
 If you look at the “Tools Needed” portion on the recipe card, you will see the amount and size of the jars needed.
 Also, the amount of beans.
 I buy 20 to 25 beans.

-2. Kathleen Marks
+8. Kathleen Marks says:

 “1 1/2 cups Water (for the pressure cooker.
 3 cups for 8 qt)”